 The Transitive Verb

-Recognize a transitive verb when you see one.
+Recognize a transitive verb when you find one.

 A transitive verb has two characteristics.
 First, it is an action verb, expressing a doable activity like kick, want, paint, write, eat, clean, etc. Second, it must have a direct object, something or someone who receives the action of the verb.